 Editor’s Note: Thank you for your interest, these offers expired and are no longer available.

 Every week, cash back credit card deals are decreasing.
-American Express recently emailed me to let me know that they have lowered the cash back rate on their SimplyCash Business Card from 5% to 3% on gas station purchases.
-If this is your card, it might be time to seek out another deal.
+If this is the case for your card, it might be time to seek out another deal.

 Here are a few suggestions designed to maximize your cash back based on your spending habits.